2023 Best Social Sciences Schools in Missouri

 Read full report on Social Sciences at Missouri State University - Springfield

-University of Missouri - Kansas City did quite well in this year’s ranking of the best schools for social sciences students.
-It came in at #9 on the list.
-UMKC is a large public school located in the city of Kansas City.
+University of Missouri - Kansas City came in at #9 in this year’s edition of the Best Social Sciences Schools in Missouri ranking.
+UMKC is a large public school located in the large city of Kansas City.

 While working on their degree, social sciences majors at UMKC accumulate an average of around $20,861 in student debt.